-It is good to plan how you will provide food and water for your family before a disaster strikes.
+You are planning how to provide food and water for your family before a disaster strike is good.
 Disasters include fire, famine, floods, hurricanes, tornados, earthquakes, and more.
 The disaster could be of a bigger or smaller magnitude than you expect.
 The main objective of having emergency food and water supplies is to ensure that you can support your family’s needs for a relatively long time.

 You can be in a position to manage all these by incorporating emergency buying into your regular shopping.
 In light of this, some considerations must be considered when storing water or food for emergency use.

 Nonperishable foods: The first thing you need to remember is to choose nonperishable foods for emergency rations, such as canned goods, beans, cereals, dried fruits, peanut butter, rice, jerky, and jelly.
 You must include various fruits, meats, treats, and vegetables your family can use without cooking.

 Comfort foods: The next step is to keep foods your family likes eating on hand in emergencies.
 Familiar foods can help ease stress at such times.
 It would help if you did not forget your favorite gravies, spices, and sauces to add variety to noodles, beans, soups, and rice dishes.

 Dry foods: It is prudent to store dry mixes, flour, and cereal in airtight containers.
 Each of these should contain sufficient food to feed your family for one or two meals.
 Also, one must use airtight quart canning jars to store instant soups, powdered milk, potato flakes, and dehydrated fruits and vegetables.
 All containers and jars should be marked with food contents and storage dates.